Moving from Invicti Enterprise to Invicti Platform

 - Custom security checks: these scripts aren't carried over.

-- Action: Customers need to re-write these for the new engine.
+- Required action: Customers need to re-write these for the new engine.

 - Pre-request scripts: these scripts aren't carried over.

-- Action: Customers need to re-write these using the updated documentation.
+- Required action: Customers need to re-write these using the updated documentation.
 Pre-request scripts guide.

 Miscellaneous